bjango/Greyprint/Readme.md

 Greyprint exists to give you a bunch of white boxes to fill with your amazing icons, and the styles needed to build those icons quickly.

+Using the Greyprint templates, I’ve been challenging myself to find the quickest way to create some common and not so common icons.
+All the icon speed runs I’ve created so far are in [this Imgur album](http://imgur.com/a/4scqU) as GIFs.

 -----

 Short questions can be sent to [@marcedwards](https://twitter.com/marcedwards) or [@bjango](https://twitter.com/bjango) on Twitter.
 More verbose questions can be sent via the [Bjango contact page](https://bjango.com/contact/).
 If you notice any errors, please let me know.